ezOBD2 - Free OBD2 Code Lookup and Check Engine Light Diagnostic Tool

 • Repair or replace damaged wiring or connectors.

-• Replace the air suspension control module if necessary.
+• Reprogram or replace the ECM or ABS module if necessary.

 Tools required